EunahYang/eunahyang.github.io/_projects/pericyte-NVJ.md

     This image can also have a caption.
 It's like magic.
 </div>

-The brain dynamically redistributes blood flow to meet local energy demands — a process known as *neurovascular coupling (NVC)*.
-But this coupling depends not only on neural or metabolic signaling, but also on the **mechanical properties of the vascular network** itself.
+The brain is an energy-hungry organ that continuously consumes resources from blood to sustain its neuronal activity.
+The demand varies across regions and changes dynamically as local neural populations transiently require more substance exchanges.
+The process that regulates blood supply to this dynamic metabolic needs is known as neurovascular coupling (NVC).
+And this coupling is possible by the contractile cells that wraps the blood vessels and these finely controls vascular tone and perfusion.

 This project began with a simple curiosity: if vascular calcification or stiffness alters the hemodynamic environment, how does that affect the brain’s ability to fine-tune blood supply?
 Changes in vessel compliance can distort shear stress, bias red blood cell flux, and disrupt the coordination of flow across microvascular networks.